Generic Name: abacavir and lamivudine (a BAK a veer and la MIV yoo deen)

 hepatitis C (especially if you are treated with interferon and/or ribavirin);

-a history of hepatitis or other liver problems;
+a history of hepatitis or other liver problems (especially hepatitis B);

-a risk factor for heart disease (such as smoking, diabetes, high cholesterol); or
+a risk factor for heart disease (such as smoking, diabetes, high cholesterol).

 You may need a blood test before you start taking abacavir and lamivudine for the first time, or if you are restarting the medicine after stopping for reasons not related to an allergic reaction.